Home » Recipe Index » Side Dishes

 Roasted acorn squash halves on a baking sheet

-Tips and tricks for the best roasted acorn squash
+Tips for the best roasted acorn squash

 • Use a strong, sharp knife to cut the squash.
 It has a thicker skin, so I always use a good knife for slicing!

-• To help the squash sit flat on the baking sheet, turn the squash sideways on a cutting board and cut half an inch off the bottom half before adding the butter mixture.
+• To help the squash sit flat on the baking sheet, I turn the squash sideways on a cutting board and cut half an inch off the bottom half before adding the butter mixture.
 I find this keeps the squash level so the butter mixture doesn’t run off the sides.

 • To check for doneness, I poke the squash with a fork to make sure it’s nice and tender.
 Larger squashes will take longer than smaller ones.